 For the most part, this site is operated and administered by WPS students and volunteers with assistance from parents, teachers and WPS school directors.

-As the founder of Reach A Student, Sarina believes in helping children with learning disabilities.
+As the President of Reach A Student, Jay believes in helping children with learning disabilities.
 Helping students is the main focus of the website, and we should not forget to help others in our community as well.

 You can ask any question as long as they are student related and is not relevant to any tests or other private subjects.
 For example students going to high school may be curious what the difference between IB and AP classes are.